Madison East High School

-Madison East High School is one of four comprehensive four-year high schools in Madison, Wisconsin.
-It was established in 1922, making it the oldest public high school still operating in Madison.
+Madison East High School is a public high school on the east side of Madison, Wisconsin, United States.
+It was established in 1922, making it the oldest operating public high school in Madison, and is one of six secondary schools in the Madison Metropolitan School District.
 The school mascot is "Peppy Purgolder", an animal resembling a feline.
 Madison East athletes compete in the WIAA Big Eight Conference.
-Its girls' swim team won the WIAA Division 1 state championship in 2007.

 Facility

 Madison East was built by architect Frank Riley in 1922, in the Collegiate Gothic style.
 Since it was first built, four additions to the school have been constructed, in 1925, 1932, 1938-1939 and 1962–1963.
 Madison East has an inside mall, which was built from bricks from the older building before the school was expanded.
 This area houses most of the lockers in the school and serves as a place for students to congregate.
 The forum is normally reserved for freshman, but upperclassmen are also allowed to use it.
 Above the freshman forum is the "Sophomore Wall"; closer to the cafeteria are the "Junior" and "Senior" walls.
 In 2017, the Madison East theater underwent a major renovation, costing $4.7 million and radically changing the school's main performing arts space.
+Beginning in 2022, East underwent major renovations as part of a 2020 referendum.

 Academics

 Honors and advanced classes are part of the curriculum.
-Advanced Placement (AP) courses include Calculus AB, Calculus BC, Environmental Science, Statistics, French Language and Culture, Spanish Language and Culture, Music Theory, Psychology, Macroeconomics, Microeconomics, European History, Computer Science Principles, and Computer Science A. Courses are available in advanced physics, advanced chemistry, anatomy, literature, composition, creative writing, and computer programming.
+Advanced Placement (AP) courses include Calculus AB, Calculus BC, Environmental Science, Statistics, French Language and Culture, Spanish Language and Culture, Music Theory, Psychology, Macroeconomics, Microeconomics, Modern European History, Computer Science Principles, and Computer Science A. Courses are available in advanced physics, advanced chemistry, anatomy, literature, composition, creative writing, and computer programming.

 The school also has a music program.
 The band program includes Freshman Band, Concert Band, Pep Band, Jazz Band, Jazz Orchestra and the highest level, Sinfonietta.
 The orchestra program includes the Concert Orchestra, the Symphony Orchestra and the Philharmonic Orchestra.
 The choir program has both concert choirs and show choirs.
-The concert choirs include Chorale, Women's Choir and Concert Choir.
-The Show Choirs include Mad City Swing and Encore Show Choir.
+The concert choirs include Chorale, Treble Choir and Concert Choir.
+There is no show choir anymore, but there is the Cypher which is an arts group that performs in local spaces.